 Maya Rosenfeld Freed Brown was born in September 1940 during the war in Vitebsk, Russia.
 In 1939 Maya’s parents, Blanche Goodmen and Maurice Rosenfeld, lived together in the Warsaw Ghetto.

 In September of 1939 Germany invaded Russia and bombed the building that Maya’s parents lived in, forcing them to flee through the Black Forest to the Russian border where they waited with other refugees.
-As communists, Maya’s parents decided to enter Russia, where Maya was soon born.
+As Communists, Maya’s parents decided to enter Russia, where Maya was soon born.
 In 1941 the Nazis invaded Vitebsk, and Maya and her family boarded the last cattle train headed East beginning their long journey for refuge.
 The train eventually stopped in Uzbekistan near Tashkent—over 3,800 kilometers from Vitebsk—where Maya and her family survived in a one-bedroom apartment with other Uzbekis.
-Maya’s mother worked as a dressmaker for the wives of the Russian Generals.
-As an outgoing and petite child with long curly hair, Maya was often sent to an orphanage to receive food, surviving starvation, disease, and a coma.
+Maya’s mother worked as a dressmaker for the wives of the Russian generals.
+As an outgoing and petite child with long curly hair, Maya was often sent to an orphanage for food and thereby surviving.